dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/pitch-round-1.md

 ![](img/pitch.gif){: .fancy .medium}

+This is a warm-up round!

+To get started on ideas - we're going to

 A 3 minute presentation with 3 minutes of Q&A to pitch your idea to the class.
 This is the first round for feedback and presenters will have a followup opportunity to pitch their idea again.
 You can pitch with at most 1 other person.

 ## The Pitch: